- Main Menu

 Lastly, moving to the cloud brings an onslaught of new elements and infrastructure points.
 This brings a need to automate your operations as much as possible.
 Automation can enable your Ops team to focus on strategic initiatives instead of spending hours putting together 20 different tools and types of data in order to find out what is causing an outage in your business-critical app.

 Modernizing and Minimizing Your Tool Set

-Did you answer “no” to that last question about having the right tool set?
+Did you answer “no” to that last question about having the right toolset?
 Do you have too many tools and still struggle to find the root cause of app and service performance problems?
-Then minimizing and consolidating your tools into “the right tool set” could be the most practical solution.
-And that choice might have already be made for you by “The Big Four” (aka BMC, CA (Broadcom), HP (Micro Focus), and IBM), who are letting many of their products reach end-of-life so they can focus on other business opportunities.
+Then minimizing and consolidating your tools into “the right toolset” could be the most practical solution.
+And that choice might have already been made for you by “The Big Four” (aka BMC®, CA (Broadcom), HP (Micro Focus), and IBM), who are letting many of their products reach end-of-life so they can focus on other business opportunities.
 The good news is that you’ll no longer have to be enslaved by “The Big Four’s” costly maintenance fees and disjointed solutions.

 Another piece of good news?
 There is a tool that helps solves the challenges that I mentioned above.
 ScienceLogic’s SL1 platform helps you minimize your siloed tools.
 This single monitoring platform gives you visibility into your entire IT environment—the cloud, servers, network, storage, applications, and services—helping you see how each component relates to each other.
 It also helps put organizations on the path to AIOps—helping to intelligently automate routine manual tasks so your Ops team can focus more energy on enabling the business strategy and less on mundane tasks.